• $795 or 3 monthly payments of $265

 ARFID, Feeding Differences, and Neurodivergence: A Comprehensive Training for Clinicians Working with Adult Clients

-A transformative training for clinicians who know there is more to ARFID than exposure and motivation—and want to expand how they support their clients.
+A transformative training for clinicians who know there is more to ARFID and eating differences than exposure and motivation—and want to expand how they support their clients.

 Avoidant Restrictive Food Intake Disorder (ARFID) and feeding differences are often misunderstood, with many approaches relying heavily on exposure-based treatment.
 But ARFID is far more complex.
 When the intersections of neurodivergence, sensory differences, interoception, executive functioning, trauma, and chronic illness are overlooked, both clinicians and clients can feel stuck.